 The Prelude FLNG facility produces natural gas from an offshore field approximately 475km north-east of Broome.
-The facility is designed to extract, liquefy and store natural gas at sea, before it is transferred and shipped to customers.
+The facility extracts, liquefies and stores natural gas at sea, before it is transferred and shipped to customers.
 Prelude FLNG relies on onshore services to support its operations, most of which are managed via locations in the Kimberley region and Darwin.